Sometimes you don’t have a full 360-degree image for creating a virtual tour.

 Now it is time to set the limit of vertical and horizontal scene grab.

-Here you will also find Limit Vertical Scene Grab and Limit Horizontal Scene Grab options on the Scenes tab.
+Here, you will find Limit Vertical Scene Grab and Limit Horizontal Scene Grab options on the Scenes tab.

 8. At first, turn on the Limit Vertical Scene Grab option.